Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Panax Ginseng (Korean Red Ginseng)?

-Ginseng has modest but real effects on acute cognition and erectile function, and little else worth buying it for.
-Small trials show 200-400mg of standardized extract improves working memory and reaction time, and pooled analyses find Korean Red Ginseng improves erectile function versus placebo.
-Fatigue data is weaker; athletic performance and immune claims are not supported.
-The bigger problem is quality: market surveys have found ginseng products with no detectable ginsenosides or contamination with pesticides and heavy metals, so third-party testing and a guaranteed ginsenoside percentage matter more here than for most supplements.
+Ginseng earns its reputation in two places - a sharper head and a little help in the bedroom - and not much beyond those two things.
+Small trials show 200-400mg of standardized extract (a concentrated form with the active compounds, called ginsenosides, set at a guaranteed level) improves working memory and reaction time, and when researchers pool the erectile-function trials together, Korean Red Ginseng beats placebo.
+The fatigue data is weaker.
+The athletic-performance and immune claims do not hold up.
+The real catch is what is in the bottle: market surveys keep turning up ginseng products with no detectable ginsenosides, or contaminated with pesticides and heavy metals, so third-party testing and a guaranteed ginsenoside percentage matter more here than for almost any other supplement.

 Does It Work?
 The Evidence